ststdimov/origami-navigation-service/RUNBOOK.md

 ## Architecture

 The navigation data lives as YAML in the service's GitHub repository.
 Data is modified through the GitHub interface.
-When a change lands on the `master` branch, it is converted to JSON in CircleCI, and then uploaded to Fastly.
+When a change lands on the `master` branch, it is converted to JSON in CI, and then uploaded to Fastly.

 ## More Information